istio-ecosystem/multi-mesh-examples/add_hoc_limited_trust/tcp/README.md

     Kill the command above by pressing `Ctrl-C`.

-1. Check the services can be called from the first cluster as previously.
-Test accessing the `tcp-hello-echo.sample.svc.cluster.local` service from the first cluster:
+1. Check that `tcp-hello-echo.sample.svc.cluster.local` service is blocked for access from the first cluster:

     ```bash
     kubectl exec -it $(kubectl get pod -l app=sleep -o jsonpath='{.items..metadata.name}' --context=$CTX_CLUSTER1) -c sleep --context=$CTX_CLUSTER1 -- sh -c 'echo world | nc tcp-hello-echo 9001'
-    ```

-    ```
-    hello world
     ```

 1. Send ten requests to `echo.sample.svc.cluster.local` service from the first cluster, they should be accessed as